markatk/tui-windows-rs/README.md

 ## Description

-[tui](https://crates.io/crates/tui) abstraction to handle multiple windows and their rendering.
+[tui](https://crates.io/crates/tui) abstraction to handle multiple windows (not the OS) and their rendering.

 ## Usage